Rfam/rfam-docs/docs/source/genome-annotation.rst

    $ wget ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.1/Rfam.cm.gz
    $ gunzip Rfam.cm.gz

-(If you do not have ``wget`` installed and in your path, download the file from a browser.)
+If you do not have ``wget`` installed and in your path, `download the file <ftp://ftp.ebi.ac.uk/pub/databases/Rfam/12.1/Rfam.cm.gz>`_ from a browser.

 3. Use the Infernal program cmpress to index the Rfam.cm file

 ::

    $ cmpress Rfam.cm

 This step is required before cmscan can be run in step 5.

 4. Determine the total database size for the genome you are annotating.

 For the purposes of Infernal, the total database size is the number of nucleotides that will be searched, in units of megabases (Mb, millions of nucleotides).
-So, it is the total number of nucleotides in all sequences that make up the genome, multiplied by two (because both strands will be searched), and divided by 1,000,000 (to convert to millions of nucleotides).
+So, it is the **total number of nucleotides** in all sequences that make up the genome, **multiplied by two** (because both strands will be searched), and **divided by 1,000,000** (to convert to millions of nucleotides).

 You will need to supply this number to Infernal to assure that the E-values reported by the cmscan program run in the next step are accurate.

 You can use the esl-seqstat program from the Easel library that you built along with Infernal in step 1 to help with this.
 For this example, we will be annotating the genome of *Methanobrevibacter ruminantium*, an archaeon.
-The sequence file with this genome can be found in infernal-1.1.2/tutorial/, which you created in step 1.
+The sequence file with this genome can be found in *infernal-1.1.2/tutorial/*, which you created in step 1.
 To determine the total size of this genome, do::

   $ esl-seqstat infernal-1.1.2/mrum-genome.fa

 .. note:: If you did not install the Easel miniapps in step 1, you can